WindowsLogic-Productions/M0rningStar/README.md

 The reason is that 2DFM will silently error out when a joystick is expected but is not detected.
 In order to mitigate this, please have at least two controllers plugged in.

 ## Dedicated Server
 A dedicated server is coming in the very distant future.
-In the meantime, you can pass the `-s <port>` command line argument to LilithPort to start server mode immediately and close silently on exception.
+In the meantime, you can pass the `-s <port>` command line argument to MorningStar to start server mode immediately and close silently on exception.

 ## How to contribute
 You need to have installed the following to build the source code: